 Encompasses all forms of identity theft.
 The thief is actually living and functioning as the victim on purpose.
 They may be hiding in plain sight due to the fact they are running from the law, evading child support or they could be mentally ill.

 It is important to observe basic security precautions to protect your identity.
 However, the safety of your information with corporations and other entities that you transact business with is very often beyond your control.
-Consumers should consider an identity theft protection product that offer daily credit monitoring, proactive identity surveillance, lost wallet protection, and alerts when suspicious activity is detected on your accounts.
-McAfee Identity Protection includes all these features in addition to live help from fraud resolution agents if your identity is ever compromised.
+Consumers should consider an identity theft protection product that offers daily credit monitoring, proactive identity surveillance, lost wallet protection, and alerts when suspicious activity is detected on your accounts.
+McAfee Identity Protection includes all these features, in addition, to live help from fraud resolution agents if your identity is ever compromised.
 For more tips on protecting yourself, please visit http://www.counteridentitytheft.com

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.